This tender cube steak and gravy is one of my favorite comfort food meals. These beef steaks are fork-tender, savory, and delicious (and easy too)!

 Cooking Cube Steak and Gravy

 Although pressing tough portions of beef to make them more tender has a long history in the Southern and Western United States, the cube steak didn’t become a common butcher shop staple until the 1930s and 1940s when patents for mechanical cubing machines were granted.
 This procedure results in what seems to be small cubes on the outside of the steak, giving it its specific significance.
-This simple cube steak recipe consists of lightly seasoned breaded cube steaks that are pan-fried and covered in a delectable mushroom sauce.
+This simple recipe consists of lightly seasoned breaded cubes that are pan-fried and covered in a delectable mushroom sauce.

 Cubed Steak An Economical Dinner

 A quick, simple, and economical dinner offer to your family is cubed steak with onion gravy.
 Steaks cut into cubes are floured and cooked in a skillet.
 In addition to a huge sliced onion, a packet of dry onion soup mix adds tones of onion flavor to the gravy that tops this country-style steak.
 You can prepare this dinner quickly.
 These are ideal and delicious meals.
 Serve with rice, Amish egg noodles, or fluffy mashed potatoes.

 Even though cubed steak is cheap, it can still be a delicious recipe for your family.
 You may prepare a hearty and tasty evening of delicious meals with this versatile cut of beef and the ideal recipe while staying inside your spending limit.
 You embrace the entire beefy flavor in this recipe and make this dish into a delicious feast!
 According to the recipe, the steak must be immediately fried over high heat to lock in all its fluids and flavors.
 Well, beef is beef.
 Whether it’s cheap or expensive, you can still enjoy it.
 With this dish, for sure it will taste expensive.

 How to Cook Tender Cube Steak and Gravy Over Rice?Print